-- 2. Click the name of the network device to configure. - 3.
+- 1. Select Network Devices.
+The Devices screen appears with a list of network interfaces and their status (enabled or disabled). - 2.
+Click the name of the network device to configure. - 3.
 Check the box if you want to set the network device as the primary interface.
-By default, eth0 is set as the primary interface. - 4.
+By default, ethO is set as the primary interface. - 4.
 Select the status (either Enabled or Disabled) from the drop-down menu. - 5.
 Select one of the following IPv4 method options: - Select DHCP to have the IPv4 IP address set by the DHCP server. - Select Static to enter the IPv4 IP address, subnet mask and gateway address manually. - Select IPv4 address unconfigured to disable IPv4. - 6.
 Select one of the following IPv6 method options: - Select Stateless if the link is restricted to the local IP address. - Select DHCPv6 to have the IPv6 IP address set by the DHCP server. - Select Static to enter the IPv6 IP address and prefix length manually. - Select IPv6 address unconfigured to disable IPv6.